russross/meddler/README.md

     This has the same properties as "localtime", except that the zero time will be saved in the database as a null column (and null values will be loaded as the zero time value).
+*   You can set a default column name mapping by setting `meddler.Mapper` to a `func(s string) string` function.
+For example, `meddler.Mapper = meddler.SnakeCase` will convert field names to snake_case unless an explict column name is specified.

 Meddler provides a few high-level functions (note: DB is an interface that works with a *sql.DB or a *sql.Tx):